nkoutoun/covid_paper/dashboard/README.md

 ## 🤝 Contributing

 This dashboard was created for COVID-19 research analysis.
-For questions or contributions, please contact the research team.
+For questions or contributions, please contact Nikolaos Koutounidis.

 ---